AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 |        Standard deviation (C)        |  0.42   |  0.33   |  0.19   |  1.65   |  0.36   |  0.50   |
 |    Percent standard deviation in temperature    |  1.89   |  1.65   |  1.03   |  4.98   |  1.01   |  1.35   |

-Video recordings were taken of each Trial.
 As shown in Figure 13, bubbles formed in the fluidized bed reactor.
 This demonstrated the basic feasibility of encouraging bubble growth with a fluidized bed.
 However, between Trials 1-3 and Trials 4-6, there were no consistent, visually assessable differences in bubble formation.
 Figures 12 and 13 exemplify this, and all full-length videos can be found on [this site](https://drive.google.com/drive/folders/1bybRun4xh5kzI4QvrN0ZPXhFWCMlhZhN?usp=sharing).
 While the effect of temperature on gas solubility was not the focus of the subteam's work, it was an aspect the subteam considered for designing the experimental apparatus, to simulate input of supersaturated water.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Gifs/march10_trial1.gif?raw=true" height = 300>